gargharshal/gargharshal/README.md

 - 👋 Hi, I’m Harshal Garg
-- 🏢 I'm a working professional in IT in Infosys, India
+- 🏢 I'm a working professional as an IT Professional in Infosys, India
 - 👀 I’m interested in Data Science, Machine Learning and Deep Learning
 - 📫 You can contact me via
   - 📞 Phone - +91-9977816300